-1. Intr oduction 4
+1 Introduction 4

-2. Sco pe of Measurements 4
+2 Scope of Measurements 4

-3. Measurement Parameters 5
+3 RSI Measurement Parameters 5

-3.1 Latency in publishing available data 5
+3.1 The time elapsed between publishing and serving 5

-3.2 The size of the overall root zone 6

-3.3 The volume of traffic 6
+3.2 The volume of traffic 6

-3.4 The query and response size distribution 7
+3.3 The query and response size distribution 7

-3.5 The RCODE distribution 8
+3.4 The RCODE distribution 8

-3.6 The number of sources seen.
-9
+3.5 The number of sources seen 8

-4. Imp lementation Notes 10
+4 RZM Measurement Parameters 9

+4.1 The size of the overall root zone 9

+5 Implementation Notes 9

-5. Inte rchange Format and Storage 10
+6 Interchange Format and Storage 10

-5.1 The 'load-time' Metric 11
+6.1 The 'load-time' Metric 10

-5.2 The 'zone-size' Metric 11
+6.2 The 'zone-size' Metric 11

-5.3 The 'traffic-volume' Metric 12
+6.3 The 'traffic-volume' Metric 11

-5.4 The 'traffic-sizes' Metric 12
+6.4 The 'traffic-sizes' Metric 12

-5.5 The 'rcode-volume' Metric 13
+6.5 The 'rcode-volume' Metric 13

-5.6 The 'unique-sources' Metric 14
+6.6 The 'unique-sources' Metric 14

+6.7 Identifier-specific Metrics 14

-5.7 URL Path Standard 14
+6.8 URL Path Standard 14

-6. Ope rator-specific Metrics 15

-7. Rec ommendations 15
+6.9 RSO Implementation Notes 15

+7 Recommendations 15

-8. 8.
-Acknowledgments, Disclosures of Interest, Dissents, and Withdrawals 16
+8 Acknowledgments, Disclosures of Interest, Dissents, and Withdrawals 15

-8.1 Acknowledgments 16
+8.1 Acknowledgments 15

-8.2 Statements of Interest.
-16
+8.2 Statements of Interest 16

-8.3 Dissents 17
+8.3 Dissents 16

-8.4 Withdrawals 17
+8.4 Withdrawals 16

-9. Rev ision History 17
+9 Revision History 16

-9.1 Version 1 17
+9.1 Version 1 16

 9.2 Version 2 17

 9.3 Version 3 17

+9.4 Version 4 18

+9.5 Version 5 18

-1. Introduction
+1 Introduction

-In response to a desire voiced by the ICANN Board, the RSSAC made a commitment to prepare for an implementation of an early warning system that shall assist in detecting and mitigating any effects (or the absence of such effects) which might challenge the scaling and/or normal performance of the Internet's DNS root server system caused by growth of the DNS root zone itself or changes in client behavior from a larger root zone file - in any dimension.
+In response to a desire voiced by the ICANN Board, the RSSAC made a commitment to prepare for an implementation of an early warning system that shall assist in detecting and mitigating any effects (or the absence of such effects) which might challenge the scaling and/or normal performance of the Internet's DNS root server system (RSS) caused by growth of the DNS root zone itself or changes in client behavior from a larger root zone file.

-As a first step, RSSAC has begun work to determine a list of metrics that define the desired service trends for the root server system.
-These metrics include the measured latency in the distribution of the root zone, number of queries and responses, distribution of response types, distribution of message sizes, and the number of sources seen.
-With knowledge of these metrics in hand, RSSAC can then seek to produce estimates of acceptable root zone size dynamics to ensure the overall system works within a set of parameters.
-The future work to define these parameters will involve RSSAC working closely with the root server operators to gather best practice estimates for the size and update frequency of the root zone.
+As a first step, the RSSAC has begun work to determine a list of metrics that define the desired service trends for the RSS.
+These metrics include the measured latency in the publication of the root zone, number of queries and responses, distribution of response types, distribution of message sizes, and the number of sources seen.
+With knowledge of these metrics in hand, the RSSAC can then seek to produce estimates of acceptable root zone size dynamics to ensure the overall system works within a set of parameters.
+The future work to define these parameters will involve RSSAC working closely with the root server operators (RSOs) to gather best practice estimates for the size and update frequency of the root zone.

-It must be well understood that the measurements described in this document are a response to the current awareness, experience, and understanding of the root server system.
+It must be well understood that the measurements described in this document are a response to the current awareness, experience, and understanding of the RSS.
 As time progresses more, fewer, or entirely different metrics may be required to investigate new concerns or defined problem statements.

-2. Scope of Measurements
+2 Scope of Measurements

-The goal of this document is to support an understanding of the stability of the operation of the root server system.
+The goal of this document is to support an understanding of the stability of the operation of the RSS.
+The measurement parameters included in this document are divided into two groups, root server identifier (RSI) parameters (Section 3), and root zone maintainer (RZM) parameters (Section 4).

-These metrics will allow estimates of dynamics of the root zone to ensure that the overall system works within a set of parameters.
+These measurements will allow estimates of the dynamics of the root zone to ensure that the overall system works within a set of parameters.
 Dynamics here include growth of the root zone due to increasing the number of TLDs, how protocol changes such as DNSSEC, IPv6, and Internationalized Domain Names (IDN) affect the root zone, including zone size, number of records, and may also include the rate of change of records.

 An additional goal is to provide measurements that assist evaluation of best practices for the operation of the root zone.
+Where possible this document adheres to the terminology defined in RSSAC026v2.1